Two kinds of craft Wagyu ― Pure Wagyu and Wagyu Cross ― each beautifully marbled and umami-rich, from cattle whose lineage traces back to Japan.

-For starters, what’s Wagyu?
-The word itself means "Japanese cow," and it’s the name given to cattle breeds developed in Japan.
-There are four breeds of Japanese cattle that can be called Wagyu, but the Kuroge-washu breed (or Japanese Black) stands apart for its genetic predisposition to create finely grained, intramuscular marbling for extreme tenderness and umami succulence.
+Wagyu is a term that literally means "Japanese Cow" and is the name given to cattle breeds developed over centuries in Japan.
+There are four breeds of Japanese cattle that can be called Wagyu, but the Kuroge Washu breed (or Japanese Black) stands apart for its genetic predisposition to finely grained, evenly-distributed intramuscular marbling, giving it its extreme tenderness and umami succulence.

-Starting in 1975, Japan began selling Kuroge-washu cattle to buyers in America and beyond, introducing the breed’s supreme marbling, tenderness and flavor to the world.
-However, just a few decades later, in 1997, that the Japanese government banned the exportation of Kuroge-washu cattle, preserving one of the nation’s finest commodities.
+Beginning in the Meiji era, Japan recognized the value and quality of Wagyu and sought to develop this meat into the finest quality beef in the world.
+In 1975, they began selling Kuroge Washu cattle to buyers in America and beyond, introducing the breed’s supreme marbling, tenderness and flavor to the world.
+However, just two decades later in 1997, the Japanese government banned all export of Wagyu genetics, seeking to preserve the purity of the bloodline.

 Today, all domestic pasture-raised Wagyu comes from those fullblood genetics that made their way into the US during that 22-year window.
 Learn More